-The Department of Teacher Education at Shawnee State University is dedicated to preparing highly skilled educators and sports professionals at the undergraduate level and supporting professional development of practicing professionals.
+The Department of Teacher Education at Shawnee State University is dedicated to preparing highly skilled educators at the undergraduate level and supporting professional development of practicing professionals.
+Degree and professional licensure programs are available in teaching as well as nonteaching areas for undergraduate students as well as persons wishing to enhance their employment options.
 Whether you are just beginning your professional preparation or you are interested in enhancing your skills, the Department is here to help you meet your goals.

-The Department of Teacher Education is accredited by the National Council for Accreditation of Teacher Education (NCATE)
+The Department of Teacher Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).